“I am proud of the honor I have done my sire’s memory.”

 Caroline: Caroline raises her gaze back to her as the prayer finishes.

-GM: The woman is a figure of elegant bearing and stately majesty, with porcelain-pale skin, long raven hair, full lips, and white-irised eyes that shine like brightly polished stones.
+GM: The woman is a figure of elegant bearing and stately majesty, with porcelain-pale skin, long raven hair, full lips, and white-irised eyes that shine like brightly polished stones under the moon.
 Some might call the woman’s face beautiful, but it is a regal rather than sensuous beauty, like that of an idealized queen.
 Dignity and pride radiate from her like twin suns.
 She wears no jewelry or ornamentation.

 Her gaze settles first upon Maldonato.